hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 * Infinite intersections are *not* guaranteed to stay open - the "two" in axiom (iii) is doing real work.
 {{< /mediabox >}}

-Topologies are a way of talking about *closeness*, *continuity*, and *gluing*, but in an extremely stripped-down, minimalist way.
+**Intuition 4.1.** Topologies are a way of talking about *closeness*, *continuity*, and *gluing*, but in an extremely stripped-down, minimalist way.
 Think of them as what you're left with when you remove distances from geometry, but still want to talk about which points are "near" each other, or what it means for a function to vary "smoothly."

-More precisely: a **topology** doesn’t tell you how far apart two points are; it just tells you, for every point, which surrounding regions count as "open neighborhoods" around it.
-These open sets let us define all the core ideas of calculus and geometry, like continuity, limits, or connectedness, purely in terms of set membership, without ever talking about distances.
+**Intuition 4.2.** More precisely: a **topology** doesn’t tell you how far apart two points are; it just tells you, for every point, which surrounding regions count as "open neighborhoods" around it. _These open sets let us define all the core ideas of calculus and geometry, like continuity, limits, or connectedness, purely in terms of set membership, without ever talking about distances._

-TODO: mug and donut example. core idea: topology encodes invariant information under specific types of operations such as stretching, twisting, and bending, but _not_ operations like tearing and gluing.
+**Intuition 4.3.** TODO: mug and donut example. core idea: topology encodes invariant information under specific types of operations such as stretching, twisting, and bending, but _not_ operations like tearing and gluing.

-TODO: topology encodes information like "holes"
+**Intuition 4.4.** TODO: topology encodes information like "holes"

 This abstraction is what makes topology so powerful.
 The same basic ideas work whether your underlying set is a line, a surface, a space of functions, or a wild combinatorial structure.
 All you need is a system of open sets that satisfies three axioms.

 Union and intersection let us manufacture new sets; now we decide which of those sets count as *open* and thereby fix the structure of our universe.
 Formally, a topology on a set \$X\$ is a choice of collection \$\tau\$ satisfying the three axioms in the box.

-(FIXME: put the axioms here as well)
+**Axiom 4.1, Axiom 4.2 & Axiom 4.3** (FIXME: put the axioms here as well)

-Why these axioms and no others?
+**Intuition 4.5.** Why these axioms and no others?
 The short answer is that they capture the way neighborhoods behave in ordinary spaces like \$\mathbb R\$.

 * **Whole space first.** If *nothing* in \$X\$ were open, analysis would starve; making \$X\$ itself open guarantees at least one playground.
 * **Unions are cheap.** If every point already sits in one open set or another, pooling them shouldn’t break openness.
 This encodes the intuition that you can enlarge a neighborhood as much as you like.
 * **Finite intersections are safe.** Two overlapping neighborhoods share a smaller neighborhood.
 But the axiom stops at two: intersect an infinite tower of shrinking intervals \$(0,1/n)\$ and you drop to \${0}\$, which is *not* open in the usual topology on \$\mathbb R\$.

-A classic trip-up is forgetting that *open* is always **relative to the chosen \$\tau\$**.
+**Warning 4.1.** A classic trip-up is forgetting that *open* is always **relative to the chosen \$\tau\$**.
 The subset \$(0,1)\subseteq(0,2)\subseteq\mathbb R,\$ is open for the usual topology, yet if you switch to the trivial topology \${\varnothing,X}\$ it suddenly isn’t.

-One other snag: some readers assume "finite intersections" means "any finite collection."
+**Warning 4.2.** One other snag: some readers assume "finite intersections" means "any finite collection."
 In practice you only ever need the two-set version; the three-set case follows by applying it twice, and so on.

 With the concept of open sets pinned down we can finally talk about *local data*: information attached to each open subset.
 That is the gateway to presheaves, which in turn set the stage for sheaves.
 But first we package the opens themselves into a tidy type, so they can be manipulated without dragging the entire topology everywhere we go - next section.